Common Objects Out of Context (COOCo): Investigating Multimodal Context and Semantic Scene Violations in Referential Communication: Dataset Creation

 \paragraph{Object-scene congruency} We developed an inpainting pipeline to create versions of images where the target object is replaced with alternatives of varying congruence with the scene (low and medium).
-We also retain the original image, and additionally include controls where (a) the target is replaced with an object has high relatedness to the scene, and (b) the target is replaced with an object of the same category as the original.
+We also retain the original image, and additionally include controls where (a) the target is replaced with an object that has high relatedness to the scene, and (b) the target is replaced with a new object of the same category as the original.
 The latter are included to verify if the effects found in the experiments are due to artefacts caused by inpainting in general, or due to the introduction of incongruent object types.
-Figure~\ref{fig:relatedness_scores} shows an example of a scene and its corresponding variants in COOCO.
+Figure~\ref{fig:relatedness_scores} shows an example of a scene and its variants in COOCo.

 New objects are determined using human-generated norms in THINGSplus \cite{stoinski_thingsplus_2023}, which includes typicality ratings (the degree of representativeness of an object for higher-level categories) and ratings of the real-world size of objects.
 We retain only typical objects (typicality ranging from 0.3 to 1) and remove animate objects to ensure consistency with COCO-Search18.
-We then match COCO-Search18 targets to candidate object types in THINGSPlus with similar real-world size norms.
-Candidates differing in size from the targets by more than 25 units are excluded.
+We then match COCO-Search18 targets to candidate objects in THINGSPlus with similar real-world size norms, excluding any candidates differing in size from the targets by more than 25 units.

-Our approach to computing semantic relatedness between candidate replacements and scene labels follows \citet{hayes_looking_nodate}, who found strong correlations between embeddings in ConceptNet Numberbatch~\cite{speer_conceptnet_2018} and human visual attention shifts.
-We use the cosine similarity between scene and object labels to filter low-, medium- and high-similarity candidates.
+We compute semantic relatedness between candidate replacements and scene labels following \citet{hayes_looking_nodate}, who found strong correlations between embeddings in ConceptNet Numberbatch~\cite{speer_conceptnet_2018} and human visual attention shifts.
+We use the cosine similarity between scene and object label embeddings to filter low-, medium- and high-similarity candidates.